 The CSRA has enjoyed steady population growth since 1980.
 Anchored by the Augusta metropolitan area (Augusta-Richmond and Columbia counties), new residents have been attracted by initially in the manufacturing sector but recently in the growing services sector - and the low cost of living.
-Through Georgia's Office of Planning and Budget, it is projected, that the regionals population should increase to 582,976 by 2030 (Figure R-2).
+Through Georgia's Office of Planning and Budget, it is projected, that the region's population should increase to 550,673 by 2040 (Figure R-2).
+This population growth will primarily occur in Columbia County, where nearly 68,000 new residents are expected to move.
+Richmond County will see smaller growth at 5.3%.
+The remaining 11 counties are expected to see declines in their population.